Aggressive fibromatosis

 Aggressive fibromatosis or desmoid tumor is a rare condition.
 Desmoid tumors are a type of fibromatosis and related to sarcoma, though without the ability to spread throughout the body (metastasize).
 The tumors arise from cells called fibroblasts, which are found throughout the body.
 Fibroblasts provide protection to the vital organs and structural support to other tissues, and play a critical role in wound healing.
-Desmoid tumors tend to occur in women in their thirties, but can occur in anyone at any age.
+Desmoid tumors tend to occur in women in their thirties but can occur in anyone at any age.
 They can be either relatively slow-growing or malignant.
-However, aggressive fibromatosis is locally aggressive and invasive, with spindle-like growths.
+Aggressive fibromatosis, however, is locally aggressive and invasive, with spindle-like growths.
 The tumors can lead to pain, life-threatening problems, or, rarely, death when they invade other soft tissue or compress vital organs such as intestines, kidneys, lungs, blood vessels, or nerves.
 Most cases are sporadic, but some are associated with familial adenomatous polyposis (FAP).
 Approximately 10% of individuals with Gardner's syndrome, a type of FAP with extracolonic features, have desmoid tumors.

 In 2020, the World Health Organization reclassified desmoid tumors (termed desmoid-type fibromatosis) as a specific type of tumor in the category of intermediate (locally aggressive) fibroblastic and myofibroblastic tumors.

 Histologically they resemble very low-grade fibrosarcomas, but they are very locally aggressive and tend to recur even after complete resection.
 The condition is "characterized by a variable and often unpredictable clinical course."
 There is a tendency for recurrence in the setting of prior surgery; in one study, two-thirds of patients with desmoid tumors had a history of prior abdominal surgery.
 The condition can be chronic and may be debilitating.